FuelLabs/sway-libs/sway_libs/src/merkle_proof/SPECIFICATION.md

 Currently only one tree structure is support, the Binary Merkle Tree.
 Implementation for a Binary Merkle Sum Tree and Sparse Merkle Tree found in the [fuel-merkle](https://github.com/FuelLabs/fuel-merkle) repository will be added soon.

+A Sparse Merkle Tree proof can be tracked [here](https://github.com/FuelLabs/sway-libs/issues/18) and Sum Merkle Tree proof can be tracked [here](https://github.com/FuelLabs/sway-libs/issues/17);

 ### Binary Merkle Tree

 Binary Merkle trees are constructed in the same fashion as described in [Certificate Transparency (RFC-6962)](https://tools.ietf.org/html/rfc6962).
 Leaves are hashed once to get leaf node values and internal node values are the hash of the concatenation of their children (either leaf nodes or other internal nodes).